-- all staff (including teacher trainees on salaried routes, agency and third party supply staff who work at the school) - For independent schools, all members of the proprietor body - For academies and free schools, this also covers the members and trustees of the academy trust - Confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the school.
+- all staff (including teacher trainees on salaried routes, agency and third party supply staff who work at the school) - as an academy, this also covers the members and trustees (governors) of the academy trust - Confirmation that these checks have been carried out along with the date the check was undertaken/ obtained must be logged on this record for all employees of the school.

-12. Induction
+12. INDUCTION